opsschool/curriculum/networking_101.rst

 their contents quite useful.
 This list is given in order of issue, increasing numerically.
 It is by no means an exhaustive list.

-* RFC 1796: Not All RFCs are Standards
+* :rfc:`1796`: Not All RFCs are Standards

 This document describes the different kinds of documents in the RFC series.

-* RFC 2026: The Internet Standards Process
+* :rfc:`2026`: The Internet Standards Process

 This document (and those that update it) describes in detail how RFCs are published and how they become Internet standards.

-* RFC 2119: Key words for use in RFCs to Indicate Requirement Levels
+* :rfc:`2119`: Key words for use in RFCs to Indicate Requirement Levels

 This document, referenced in many following RFCs, presents a common vocabulary for specifying the relationship between a standard and implementations of that standard.
 It provides keywords that specify how closely an implementation needs to follow the standard for it to be compliant.

-* RFC 5000: Internet Official Protocol Standards
+* :rfc:`5000`: Internet Official Protocol Standards

 This document provides an overview of the current standards documented by the RFCs and which RFC is the most recent for each standard.
 This document is